land & people

 our wines

-Today the property has 26 hectares of Moulis appellation vines with an average age of 20 years, cultivated on gravelly and clay-limestone terroirs, with a grape variety consisting of 50% Cabernet Sauvignon and 50% Merlot.
-In recent years, the cellars have continued to acquire modern and functional facilities that allow an increasingly precise expression of the terroir and give Château Biston-Brillette and Château Biston wines a frank, distinguished, modern and complete style.
+Today, the estate has 28 hectares of vineyards in the Moulis appellation with an average age of 24 years, cultivated on gravelly and clay-limestone terroirs, with a grape variety composition of 50% Cabernet Sauvignon and 50% Merlot.
+In recent years, the cellars have been continuously upgraded with modern, functional facilities that allow for an increasingly precise expression of the terroir and give the Château Biston-Brillette and Château Biston wines a frank, racy, modern and complete style.

 CHÂTEAU BISTON-BRILLETTE